Jordan-Kowal/django-database-translation/README.md

   - `Item` (ddt_items)
   - `Language` (ddt_languages)
   - `Translation` (ddt_translations)
-- A few class extenders:
+- A few class extenders/templates:
-  - `TranslatedAdmin` to extend your admins
+  - `TranslatedField` which is a Field that will be used for any field that must be translated
-  - `TranslatedModel` to extend your models (also provides many useful methods)
+  - `TranslatedModel` to extend any model that has at least one `TranslatedField`
-- Some utility:
+  - `TranslatedAdmin` to extend any admin whose model uses `TranslatedModel`
+- A few tools for language selection:
   - `LanguageSelection`, a form that can be used in the frontend to pick a language
   - `update_user_language`, a function that updates the user language for both django and our app
-  - `get_translation_from_item`, useful if you need to translate an item BEFORE sending it as JSON
+- A few tools for getting translations
+  - `all_instances_as_translated_dict`, returns all given instances as a dict, with all of their translatable-fields translated
+  - `get_translation_from_item`, returns a translated value for a specific field
+  - `instance_as_translated_dict`, returns an instance as a dict with all of its translatable-fields translated

 It contains other elements, but this is what you will be using 99% of the time.